101 French Restaurant Vocabulary Words for Hungry Travelers

 Dining in France can be an oh so magical experience.

-From finding the right spot to enjoying your pain perdu (French toast which is usually served for dessert) and paying the bill, this post covers everything you’ll need to make sure your French dining experience is exactly what you want it to be.
+From finding the right spot to enjoying your pain perdu (French toast which is usually served for dessert) to paying the bill, this post covers everything you’ll need to make sure your French dining experience is exactly what you want it to be.

 French for Foodies: Your Essential Guide to French Restaurant Vocabulary